Acrolein: Production

 Acrolein is prepared industrially by oxidation of propene.
 The process uses air as the source of oxygen and requires metal oxides as heterogeneous catalysts:

 About 500,000 tons of acrolein are produced in this way annually in North America, Europe, and Japan.
 Additionally, all acrylic acid is produced via the transient formation of acrolein.

-Propane represents a promising but challenging feedstock for the synthesis of acrolein (and acrylic acid).The main challenge is in fact the overoxidation to this acid.
+Propane represents a promising feedstock for the synthesis of acrolein (and acrylic acid).The main challenge is in fact the overoxidation to this acid.